kisutsajack-ai/jumia-product-performance-dashboard/images/README.md

 # Project Images

-This folder contains screenshots of the Excel analysis, PivotTables, charts, and final Jumia Product Performance Dashboard.
+This folder contains screenshots of the Excel analysis, PivotTables, charts and final Jumia Product Performance Dashboard.